 The multiplier τ{k+1} has no physical meaning.
 It is an artificial projection embedded into Moreau's time-stepping scheme to satisfy the constraints at the discrete times.
-It is very similar to the GGL algorithm proposed by [Gear et al., 1985] in solving the drift problem in DAE theory after an index reduction procedure.
+It is very similar to the GGL algorithm proposed by [15] in solving the drift problem in DAE theory after an index reduction procedure.
 It is noteworthy that this scheme has no rigorous convergence proof and can exhibit some unstable behavior on large-scale examples with quite large time-steps.

-2.1Empirical order of convergence
+2.1.
+Empirical order of convergence